5 Things To Watch For In Tuesday's South Carolina Democratic Debate

 Buttigieg and Klobuchar got stuck in the last debate arguing between themselves.
 They have to stand out and command the stage, not look like they're angling for top of the second tier.

-The math isn't on either of their sides, especially after lackluster finishes in New Hampshire — and, most importantly, with voters of color.
+The math isn't on either of their sides, especially after lackluster finishes in Nevada — and, most importantly, with voters of color.
 Especially for Klobuchar, what is her realistic path to the nomination if she has another meager showing in South Carolina?